Rohit-Patil117/qp-assessment/README.md

 # This is a technical assessment for Fullstack Node position

-Developed a RESTful APIs using Node.js (Nest.js framework) for a Grocery Booking API.
+Developed RESTful APIs using Node.js (NestJS framework) for Grocery booking.

 ## Running the app with docker desktop